WisDOT North Central Region road construction update - Wausau Pilot & Review

 Schedule: May 24, 2021 to July 15, 2021

-- Detour from Wautoma will be along WIS 73 to WIS 23 in Princeton, then from Princeton to Montello on WIS 23.

-- Detour from Montello will be along WIS 23 to WIS 73 in Princeton, then from Princeton to Wautoma on WIS 73.

-Milling and paving operations start on Monday, June 22.
-Daily flagging will be performed during these operations.
-Temporary pavement markings will be installed by the end of each day paving along centerline, there will be slower moving vehicles during this operation.
+Traffic impacts: Daily flagging during pavement removal and replacement.
+Temporary pavement markings will be installed at the end of each day during paving, slower moving vehicles will be in the are during that work.

 Website: https://projects.511wi.gov/wis22resurface/